In this article

 I want to renounce my US citizenship.
 What form should I use?

-The official IRS form is DS-4080, known as the Oath of Renunciation of the Nationality of the United States.
+The official form used in the renunciation process is DS-4080, known as the Oath of Renunciation of the Nationality of the United States.
 It is a document used in the formal process of renouncing US citizenship.

 This form records the individual’s official intent to give up their citizenship status.
-The filing of DS-4080 is done through a US Embassy or Consulate as part of an in-person appointment, which finalizes the renunciation process.
+The signing of DS-4080 is done through a US Embassy or Consulate as part of an in-person appointment, which is a key step in finalizing the renunciation process.

 Are there other documents in conjunction with DS-4080?